The SRG/eROSITA All-Sky Survey. Optical identification and properties of galaxy clusters and groups in the western galactic hemisphere: Acknowledgement

 \section{Acknowledgement}

+The authors thank the referee for helpful and constructive comments on the draft.
 This work is based on data from \erosita, the soft X-ray instrument aboard SRG, a joint Russian-German science mission supported by the Russian Space Agency (Roskosmos), in the interests of the Russian Academy of Sciences represented by its Space Research Institute (IKI), and the Deutsches Zentrum f{\"{u}}r Luft und Raumfahrt (DLR).
 The SRG spacecraft was built by Lavochkin Association (NPOL) and its subcontractors and is operated by NPOL with support from the Max Planck Institute for Extraterrestrial Physics (MPE).

 The development and construction of the \erosita X-ray instrument was led by MPE, with contributions from the Dr. Karl Remeis Observatory Bamberg \& ECAP (FAU Erlangen-Nuernberg), the University of Hamburg Observatory, the Leibniz Institute for Astrophysics Potsdam (AIP), and the Institute for Astronomy and Astrophysics of the University of T{\"{u}}bingen, with the support of DLR and the Max Planck Society.
 The Argelander Institute for Astronomy of the University of Bonn and the Ludwig Maximilians Universit{\"{a}}t Munich also participated in the science preparation for \erosita.